 In traditional Japanese culture, gender roles are fairly rigidly defined.
 Fathers are responsible for supporting their families and often work very long hours to do so.
 That leaves the mothers with the responsibility of caring for children and often caring for elderly relatives, which is a very important responsibility as in most Asian cultures.
 In addition, Japanese mothers have to manage the education of their children, getting them into the best schools possible and ensuring that they perform well.

-Modernization has had an impact on Japanese family culture, with more women holding jobs, although their pay on average is far less than men's.
+Modernization has had an impact on Japanese family culture, with more women holding jobs.
 The retirement age has been raised, too, so some grandfathers must wait a bit before being free to focus on grandparenting.

 The Importance of Extended Family

-Japanese families derive their structure from the male side.
-Assets and responsibilities alike are handed down from the father to the eldest son, a system known as primogeniture.
-When females marry, they became a part of their husband's ie, or extended family.
-Sons other than the eldest son have to make their own way in the world and often leave the family home to seek their fortunes elsewhere.
+Traditionally, Japanese families derive their structure from the male side.
+For many years, under the system known as primogeniture, assets and responsibilities alike were handed down from the father to the eldest son.
+When females married, they became a part of their husband's ie, or extended family.
+Sons other than the eldest son had to make their own way in the world and often left the family home to seek their fortunes elsewhere.

 In the modern era, some Japanese still adhere to primogeniture and other traditional practices.
 Others have adopted more modern ways.